Affan840/PRODIGY_WD_02/README.md

 ## Live Preview
 Check out the live preview here: [Stopwatch Application](https://stopwatch-two-phi.vercel.app/)

-## Screenshots
-Include screenshots or GIFs demonstrating the features.

-## License
-This project is licensed under the MIT License.
-See the LICENSE file for details.

----

 ### Acknowledgment
 This project was created as part of Task 02 for the web development internship at Prodigy Info Tech.